About Mary Shea

 In my legislative district, pressing issues include the need for improved infrastructure, mental and behavioral health resources, disability services for students, and equitable access to technology and resources for all students.
 Generally, I would address these by advocating for targeted funding, community partnerships, and policies that ensure resources are distributed fairly and effectively.

 Our over-reliance on bonds, a direct result of the legislatures’ refusal to uphold their constitutional duty of funding schools, has led to increased property taxes and a public distaste for bonds and levies.
 I recognize, however, that until we have enough voices in the statehouse to force the legislature to adequately fund public education instead of using it as a bargaining chip, local government has to fill in the gaps to help us reach our educational goals.
-I would support efforts to lower bond passage thresholds, empower school boards to speak in favor of proposed bonds, and
+I would support efforts to lower bond passage thresholds and empower school boards to speak in favor of proposed bonds.
+Pocatello does not want our tax dollars being invested in private education while our public schools remain underfunded.
+We must hold the State accountable for facilities funding as our constitution requires.

 What led you to seek an endorsement from Conservation Voters for Idaho?